openfaas/openfaas.github.io/_posts/2019-08-06-serverless-static-sites.md

 faas-cli remove example-site
 ```

-Try creating a new blog post with: `hugo new posts/my-first-post.md`.
-Remember to run that command inside the folder of your hugo site, not the root folder of the project.
+Try creating a new blog post with: `Hugo new posts/my-first-post.md`.
+Remember to run that command inside the folder of your Hugo site, not the root folder of the project.
 Commit and push your changes again, after OpenFaaS Cloud does its thing you will be able to see your new changes deployed.
-Awesome!

-## CI/CD with GitLab
+### CI/CD with GitLab
-If you can't or don't want to install OpenFaaS Cloud but you still want to have a [Netlify](https://netlify.com)-like experience then you can host your repository on GitLab and use their free CI/CD offerings.
-Save the following to a YAML file in the root folder of the repo `.gitlab-ci.yml`:
+GitLab offers 2000 hours/month for free in their CI/CD offerings.
+We can take advantage of the [Shared Runners](https://docs.gitlab.com/ce/ci/quick_start/#shared-runners) that allow us to build docker images.
+Save the following content [from OpenFaaS's official documentation](https://docs.openfaas.com/reference/cicd/gitlab/) to a YAML file in the root folder of the repository `.gitlab-ci.yml`:
 ```yaml
 image: docker:stable